ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

 0 0 * * * (your_directory)/code/scraping/update_data.py

 ```

+***Scraping Game-By-Game Data:***

-Then we start to get the game-by-game data for each season using the following codes, first get the monthly HTML containing game-by-game in each month:
+* Then we start to get the game-by-game data for each season using the following codes, first get the monthly HTML containing game-by-game in each month:

 ```python
 python3 code/scraping/get_monthly_html.py

 ```

-When you execute the code, you may need to install the following packages to let the playwright execute correctly.
+* When you execute the code, you may need to install the following packages to let the playwright execute correctly.

 ```linux
 sudo apt-get install libatk1.0-0 \